 On the plus side, Clear is a wonderful writer and author himself, a big success story to learn from, and, last but not least, his website design is minimalistically awesome.

-- Samuel Thomas Davies: bullet format doesn’t do it for me
+- Samuel Thomas Davies: bullet format summaries

 If James Clear was lacking in quantity, Samuel Thomas Davies isn’t.

-And he is probably the best organized in this whole list, breaking up his summaries into tens of different categories.
+Sam was one of the biggest names in the free online book summaries space, and he is probably the best organized in this whole list, breaking up his summaries into tens of different categories.

-With a bullet list, I feel that prioritization goes missing.
+I am personally not a big fan of bullet-style summaries because I feel that prioritization goes missing.
 And without a narrative around the wisdom it’s harder to mentally store and digest information.

 Pingback: Staying Connected with Your Local Libraries – Team Yan